fasterize/fasterize-web-extension/README.md

     npm install && npm run dev

+## Prerender Navigation Handling

+The extension handles prerendered page navigation to ensure accurate Fasterize status detection.
+Modern browsers support page prerendering for performance optimization, which can affect how the extension tracks page loads.

+### How it works:

+1. **Detection**: The extension detects prerendered requests by checking:

+   - `documentLifecycle === 'prerender'`
+   - `frameType === 'prerender'`
+   - Response headers containing `Purpose: prerender`

+2. **Storage**: Prerendered navigation data is temporarily stored using the key pattern `fasterize_prerender_{tabId}` in local storage.

+3. **Navigation**: When a tab completes loading (`tabs.onUpdated` with `status: 'complete'`), the extension:

+   - Checks if there's stored prerendered data for the current URL
+   - Compares timestamps to ensure the prerendered navigation is newer than any existing navigation data
+   - Updates the tab's Fasterize status if the prerendered navigation is more recent
+   - Cleans up temporary prerender storage

+4. **Fallback**: For older Chrome versions, `tabs.onReplaced` provides fallback handling for prerendered tab replacement.

+This ensures that the extension icon and popup correctly reflect the Fasterize status even when pages are preloaded in the background.

 ## Chrome

 Load the `app` directory into chrome (go to chrome://extensions/ and click on "Load unpacked extension").